-In Key Stage 1, each class has a set of 15 iPads, equipped with the necessary Apps and resources required to fulfil the requirements of the curriculum.
-As the children move on to Key Stage 2, the ratio of iPads to children increases to 1:1 in the majority of classrooms as the iPads are utilised to support teaching and learning in more areas of the curriculum.
-In the EYFS, children have access to the same technology with a suite of Apps more appropriate to their age and learning needs.
+In Key Stage 1, each class has a set of 15 iPads, equipped with the necessary Apps and resources required to fulfil the requirements of the curriculum, during 21/22 the intention is to increase this to 1:1 wherever possible; through the leasing of additional iPads as well as the Parent Purchase scheme.
+As the children move on to Key Stage 2, the ratio of iPads to children increases to 1:1 in the all classrooms as the iPads are utilised to support teaching and learning in more areas of the curriculum.
+In the EYFS, with the focus of the curriculum being on Communication and Language, and PSED, technology is not directly taught but is accessed via whole class teaching using interactive whiteboards and own learning opportunities to access activities on IWBs.